OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

 ### Insight:
 The ratio of value to price at 1:1.408 indicates that properties are selling for more than their assessed values on average, suggesting strong demand or potential overvaluation.

+---
+### 2. Average sale price and total value of Nashville_Housing with it's cities
 ```sql
 select * from (
 select